kaurmanpreet0712/hackathon-1-webscaping/README.md

 *Fetches news from inshorts
 *Sends those news with headlines and description in whatsapp groups as well as Instagram.
-* Then read those headlines using hashtag#voicemaker
+* Then read those headlines using voicemaker